NielsB95/APIGateway/README.md

-# Scheduler
+# APIGateway
-A scheduler for tasks in C#
+An api gateway written in C#